-HuskyNet is our web-based interface found in the HBU Portal (MY.hbu.edu) used by students to check and update their personal information (addresses, phone numbers, etc.) or to access various tools, such as registration and add/drop classes, advising, view academic status, class schedules, grades, non-official transcripts, view financial account information, accept/decline financial aid awards, and more.
+HuskyNet is our web-based interface found in the HBU Portal (MY.hbu.edu) used by students to check and update their personal information (addresses, phone numbers, etc.) or to access various tools, such as registration, add/drop requests, grades, class schedules, non-official transcripts, financial account information, financial aid awards, and more.
 The majority of students, faculty, and staff will have most of their needs met through these self-service tools.
 For complete information on all of the services available through Information Technology Services, go to www.hbu.edu/information-technology-services/hbu-help-desk.